converged-computing/flux-c-examples/docs/_examples/submit.md

 This is a specification for a job in Flux, and it comes down to a json object with a series of expected fields describing the job you want to submit (e.g., command, environment) and then the resources that you need.
-The example below shows creating your own `JobSpec` type to interact with from a command, submitting it, and then interacting with the Flux job to check status and cleanup.
+The example below shows creating your own "JobSpec" type to interact with from a command, submitting it, and then interacting with the Flux job to check status and cleanup.

 {% include snippet.html language="c" id="submit" path="src/submit.c" %}